C# - IComparer: A Comprehensive Guide

 IComparable

-- Usage: Typically implemented by a class or struct to provide a default way of comparing instances.
+• Usage: Typically implemented by the class itself to provide a natural order.

 public class Person : IComparable<Person>